stelligent/cfn-runner/README.md

 // Require the module
 var CFNRunner = require('cfn-runner');

 // Instantiate the runner.
-The arguments are (region, templateFile, credentials)
+The arguments are (templateFile, config)
-// credentials should be an object like:
+// config should be an object like:
 // {'accessKeyId': XXXXXXX, 'secretAccessKey': XXXXXX, 'region': 'us-east-1'}
-var runner = new CFNRunner('us-east-1', '/a/cfn/template.json', '/a/file/containing/aws/credentials.txt');
+var runner = new CFNRunner('/a/cfn/template.json', '/a/file/containing/aws/config.json');

 // Declare a callback function var callback = function(err) {